 - You are allowed to use form 1023 if you expect to have less than $50,000 in revenue in each of the first 3 years and less than $250,000 in assets.

 - It is 3 pages long and is normally approved in significantly less time.

 - You are still subject to requirements for conflict of interest policy, approving bylaws, and other requirements that the IRS imposes on organizations that use form 1023.

-- The IRS has stated they will audit 1023-ez filers after the fact to make sure they are complying with the rules.
-Don’t assume you are immune from audit.
+- The IRS has stated they will audit 1023-EZ filers after the fact to make sure they are complying with the rules.
+Don’t assume you are immune from the audit.